 By rolling the ankle in one direction ligaments on the other side can be stretched and damaged.

 Is it a hamstring strain or referred pain?
 Consult one our experienced physios for an expert clinical assessment.

-Our treatment usually includes strengthening for the quadriceps muscles and stretching of tight muscles.
+In addition to accurate assessment and diagnosis our treatment often includes strengthening for the quadriceps muscles and stretching of tight muscles.

-Generally pain at the front of the shins.
-The 3 major causes are tendonopathy, stress fractures or compartment syndrome.
+Often resulting in pain at the front of the shins the 3 major causes are tendinopathy, stress fractures or compartment syndrome.

-Our physiotherapists are experienced in providing rehabilitation to regain normal function after injury or Orthopaedic surgery.
+Our physiotherapists are experienced in providing rehabilitation to regain normal movement after injury or surgery.

-Extensor tendinopathy is inflammation and microscopic tearing of the tendons on the outside of the elbow.
+Extensor tendinopathy or tennis elbow is inflammation and microscopic tearing of the tendons on the outside of the elbow.

 The best way to prevent more damage is by following the RICE and no HARM regime which should be commenced immediately.